 When you own beater cars (like I've done my entire life), you quickly learn how important finding an honest mechanic is to your whole operation.
 Let me show you how to vet one so you can trust them.

 You're reading the blog of a woman who has never had a car payment in her life.

 And I should mention that I've owned a vehicle since the age of 17.

-Instead of buying new, I've always opted to pay for a beater car in cash, and run it into the ground.
+Instead of buying new, I've always opted to pay for beater cars in cash, and run them into the ground.